 Every once in a while, I see a conversation online or I get an email in my inbox asking for “proof” of shops being shut down or legal action taken against small sellers.
 It seems that some small sellers have convinced themselves that trademark infringements are some sort of urban myth.
 Today, let’s debunk the myth and look at the facts.

-- There was a 70% increase in intellectual-property related takedowns from the previous year.
+- There was a 71% increase in intellectual-property related takedowns over 2017.

 Are Trademarks Only a Concern on Etsy?